 O Rámabhadra! why even now dost thou lightly regard this wicked one?
 Why neglect this matter which ought to be accomplished at once?
 Just listen.
 Your majesty should obtain Sítá; the people who are in the three worlds the joy that is proper; the young descendant of Pulastya the city, and Rávana here his own immortality.
 What more can be said here?
-The assembly of saints, to whom the highest truth has been revealed, should receive peace in their minds, in which joy is increased by calmness.
+The assembly of saints, to whom the highest truth has been revealed, should receive peace in their minds, in which iou is increased by salary joy is increased by calmness.